Taiwan protesters meet China’s intimidation with defiance

 China considers Taiwan a renegade province and has vowed to bring the self-governing democratic island of 24 million people under Beijing’s control, by force, if necessary.

-In his inauguration address on Monday, Dr. Lai for China to end its military and political intimidation of Taiwan.
+In his inauguration address on Monday, Dr. Lai called for China to end its military and political intimidation of Taiwan.
 He pledged to “neither yield nor provoke” China’s leaders, urging peace and proposing dialogue and exchanges with the mainland.
 In response, China’s Foreign Minister Wang Yi on Tuesday called Dr. Lai “despicable” and accused him of asserting “a more radical and adventurous stance on ‘Taiwan independence.’”

 In electing Dr. Lai, Taiwan’s voters resisted blunt warnings from Beijing, which cast the January presidential election as a choice between war and peace.
 Dr. Lai’s victory gave his Democratic Progressive Party (DPP) an unprecedented third term.
 Polls show that Taiwan’s voters overwhelmingly prefer maintaining the status quo of the de-facto independent island’s relations with China.